-In accounting, a distinction is often made between variable costs and fixed costs.
+In accounting, a distinction is often made between variable vs fixed costs.
 Variable costs change with activity or production volume.
 Fixed costs remain constant regardless of activity or production volume.

 In accounting, all costs can be described as either fixed costs or variable costs.
 Variable costs are inventoriable costs – they are allocated to units of production and recorded in inventory accounts, such as cost of goods sold.
 Fixed costs, on the other hand, are all costs that are not inventoriable costs.
 All costs that do not fluctuate directly with production volume are fixed costs.
 Fixed costs include indirect costs and manufacturing overhead costs.

 When comparing fixed costs to variable costs, or when trying to determine whether a cost is fixed or variable, simply ask whether or not the particular cost would change if the company stopped its production or primary business activities.
 If the company would continue to incur the cost, it is a fixed cost.
 If the company no longer incurs the cost, then it is most likely a variable cost.

 Variable Cost, Fixed Cost – Examples